Orca: Solana’s wondrous DEX built for people, not programs

 On Orca’s second episode of their podcast, Yutaro and Ori go over the Impact Fund that has been set up to bring about a tangible value to the world outside of crypto.
 0.01% of all the trading fees on Orca are donated to charitable causes through Every.org on a quarterly basis and their destination is decided upon by ORCA holders.

 For a full rundown of the utility behind the ORCA token, read this blog post.

 Orca offers one of the smoothest DEX experiences available.
 To fully appreciate the value they are bringing to the Solana ecosystem, you need to use the protocol and compare it to others.

-To get started, you’ll need a funded SPL compatible wallet which will allow you to connect and interact with Orca.
-If you haven’t already done so, you can get that set up right here and here’s a guide on how to become a liquidity provider on Orca.
+To get started, you’ll need a funded SPL-compatible wallet that will allow you to connect and interact with Orca.
+If you haven’t already done so, you can get that set up right here, and here’s a guide on how to become a liquidity provider on Orca.